Introduction

 Product technical documentation examples include:

-If you’re developing a product, you also need technical documentation to comply with policies and enable your development team to achieve a successful test schedule.
+• If you’re developing a product, you also need comprehensive documentation to comply with policies and enable your development team to achieve a successful test schedule.

-Users need technical documentation to give them explicit details about the product and its usability to unlock its fullest potential and maximize its lifespan.
+• End-users need technical user documents to give them explicit details about the product and its usability to unlock its fullest potential and maximize its lifespan.

-Companies can also save money on customer support and replacements if end users:
+Companies can save money on customer support and replacements if end users:

 Internally, technical documentation can increase productivity and efficiency.